1kevgriff/kevgriffin.v4/blog/2021-02-23 Monitoring Application Health with Health Checks.md

 *It's your code plus the infrastructure you run on.*

-Failures in your application often are not just because the code you wrote is bad, it's often because services or dependencies you depend on are having an issue.
+Failures in your application often are not just because the code you wrote is bad 😈, it's often because services or dependencies you depend on are having an issue.

 Here's an example:  One of my clients has a relatively simple infrastructure.
 We have an [ASP.NET](http://asp.NET) Core application running in Microsoft Azure App Services, and we take advantage of Azure SQL, Azure Storage, and Azure Redis Cache (wowza Azure!!).